-I liked a lot the clean and airy feeling of the houses.
+I loved the clean and airy feeling of the houses.
 I was overwhelmed by all the attentive gestures, such as excellent bathroom products, lots of candles to use, and finding a kitchen stocked with excellent produce.
+The large pool, the views, the quiet...

 You’re a bit away from the town.
 Walking down is easy, but walking back when the weather is hot is tiring.